TylerDodds/VolumetricCloudsTutorial/Assets/VolumetricCloudsTutorial/CloudDensity/CloudDensity.md

 which makes edges of the cloud wispier and tends to lighten them.
 Again, we parametrize the strength of this effect so a target look can be easily achieved.

+As discussed in
+[Raymarching](../Raymarching/Raymarching.md), we will fade out the coverage at far distances, so that the density will go to zero smoothly.

 ## Height

 Clouds have significantly different density profiles over their height ranges,